The Rapping Judge and the Warm Body with a Bar Card

 The story

-There is no dispute that the Steeles were robbed of the puppy at gunpoint by a Black man who fled in an Acura, which at one point belonged to J.J.
-There is also no dispute that the day after the crime, J.J.’s then-girlfriend Elizabeth Shaw called police, claiming that she had seen a story on tv about the robbery, and that J.J. had given her daughter the puppy as a birthday gift.
+There is no dispute that the Steeles were robbed of the puppy at gunpoint by a Black man who fled in an Acura — which at one point belonged to J.J.
+There is also no dispute that the day after the crime, J.J.’s then-girlfriend Elizabeth Shaw called police, claiming that she had heard about the robbery on tv, and that J.J. had given her daughter the puppy as a birthday gift.
 He surrendered after a three-hour standoff with police.

 At the time of his arrest, according to the Clackamas Sheriff’s spokesperson, J.J. was “suspected of being involved in the incident,” but was “not believed to be the same man who brandished the gun at the Steeles.”

 J.J. has consistently denied stealing the puppy, and maintains that he was at his mother’s house when the crime happened, and seen there by two relatives.
-He believes that the crime may have been committed by Jason Stedman, to whom J.J. had recently sold his Acura; or Jason Chadman, whose signature was on the Steele’s paperwork; or Jonathan Coleman, who is listed as a suspect on the police report.
-J.J. also states that he has since learned that Shaw was cheating on him with Coleman at the time.
+He believes that the crime was committed by Jason Stedman, to whom J.J. had recently sold his Acura; or Jason Chadman, whose signature was on the Steele’s paperwork; or Jonathan Coleman, who is listed as a suspect on the police report.
+J.J. also states that he learned later that Shaw was cheating on him with Coleman at the time.

-But far more important than whether or not I (or you) believe his alibi or alternate theory, is whether or not we believe that J.J. got a fair proceeding… got his due process.
+But far more important than whether or not anyone believes his alibi or his alternate theory, is whether or not we believe that J.J. got a fair proceeding and due process.

 No reasonable person could believe that he did.